muratalkan/opengl-2d-projects/README.md

-# OpenGL - CTIS 164 Assignments
+# OpenGL Assignments
+CTIS164 - Assignments

 There are 4 assignments.
 You need to install **glut** and **vec.h/vec.cpp** to run these projects.

 # 1- SuperSario